BCG-X-Official/facet/sphinx/source/faqs.rst

         cv_result_df = selector.summary_report()

-6. **Can I use a custom scoring function with the ModelSelector?**
+6. **Can I use a custom scoring function with the LearnerSelector?**

-    The ModelSelector works in a similar fashion to *scikit-learn*'s `gridsearchCV <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html>`_
+    The LearnerSelector works in a similar fashion to *scikit-learn*'s `gridsearchCV <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html>`_
     so much of the functionality is equivalent.
 You can pass a custom scoring function much as you would for gridsearchCV.